IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_statefulset.md

 Create a StatefulSet YAML file, similar to the following `demo-statefulset-file-system.yaml` file.

-Here, the `volumeMounts` indicates both the name of the volume, with the necessary `mountPath` of `"/data"`.
+Be sure to indicate the `volumeMounts`, listing each volumes name and path.
+In this example, the `mountPath` is listed as `"/data"`.

     kind: StatefulSet
     apiVersion: apps/v1